bmchtech/blog/content/post/multiply.md

 # Mathematical Black Magic

 It feels like we are finally making some sort of progress, however my algorithm still failed to calculate the carry flag properly around 15% of the time, and failed way more than that on long / signed multiplies.
-It was around this time that I found two patents [link later] that almost _entirely_ explained the algorithm.
-No idea how these hadn't been found up until this point, but they were quite illuminating.
+It was around this time that I found two patents, that almost _entirely_ explained the algorithm.
+No idea how these hadn't been found up until this point, but they were quite illuminating. <sup>[[5](#cite5)],  [[6](#cite6)]</sup>

 After reading the patents, it turns out my implementation of the CSA array is slightly flawed (see [`perform_csa_array`](#perform_csa_array) above).
 In particular, that function uses CSAs with a width of _64_ bits.
 That's way too large and wastes space on the chip - the actual hardware gets away with only using _31_.

 Another difference is that my algorithm has no way yet of supporting long accumulate values.
 Sure, I can initialize the partial output with the accumulate value, but the partial output is only 32 bits wide.

 Turns out, the patents describe a way to deal with both of these issues at once, using some mathematical trickery.
-This is the hardest part of the algorithm, so hang in there. (cite)
+Pretty much the entire rest of this section is derived from [5, pp. 14-17].
+This is the hardest part of the algorithm, so hang in there.

 Roughly, on each CSA, we want to add three numbers together to produce two numbers.
 Let's give these five numbers some names.
 Define `S` to be a 33-bit value (even though the actual S is 32-bits, adding an extra bit allows us to handle both signed and unsigned multiplication) representing the previous CSA's sum, `C` to be a 33-bit value representing the previous CSA's carry, and `S'` and `C'` to be 33-bit values representing the resulting CSA sum / carry.
 Finally, define `X` to be a 34-bit value containing the current booths addend.
 Then we have: